BPM → Pitch (Semitone) Calculator

 BPM Pitch Calculator – Match Tempo & Tune Perfectly

 The BPM Pitch Calculator is a powerful tool that helps music producers, DJs, and podcasters understand how tempo (BPM) and pitch relate to each other.
-When you speed up or slow down a song, its pitch changes — and this calculator instantly tells you by how many semitones that shift occurs.
+When you speed up or slow down a song, its pitch changes and this calculator instantly tells you by how many semitones that shift occurs.
+To analyze tempo changes separately, you can also convert BPM to playback speed.

 What Is a BPM Pitch Calculator?